-Are CFD financing rates low at IC Markets as of November 2023?
+Are CFD financing rates low at nextmarkets as of February 2024?

-Great news!
-CFD financing rates at IC Markets are overall low, based on the average for four different CFD products we analyzed.
+Not quite.
+CFD financing rates are overall average at nextmarkets, based on the rates for four different CFD products.

-What are the CFD financing rates at IC Markets?
+What are the CFD financing rates at nextmarkets?

 Having reviewed more than 100 brokers, BrokerChooser's analysts evaluated the CFD financing rates by examining four popular CFD products and taking an average rate for these brokers.
-In comparison to the average rates determined by our analysts, IC Markets's CFD financing rates are generally classified as low.
+In comparison to the average rates determined by our analysts, nextmarkets's CFD financing rates are generally classified as average.

-Below is a table of the financing rates offered by IC Markets for the four CFD products (2 stock, 2 stock index) that were assessed.
-We have also included a comparison to the financing rates offered by IC Markets's closest competitors:
+Below is a table of the financing rates offered by nextmarkets for the four CFD products (2 stock, 2 stock index) that were assessed.
+We have also included a comparison to the financing rates offered by nextmarkets's closest competitors:

 CFD financing rate class